Paz777/Mars-Rover-Kata/README.md

 * Though Rovers returned from Mission Control is readonly it can be modified from outside the class.
 Access needs to be correctly implemented.
 This can be done by making objects immutable and then recreating the object with the new position.
 * Position class can also be split into co-ordinates and direction.
 * Plateau's that need to be different shapes rather than a square can be done by having each shape be its own shaped plateau class and each class then performs its own calculation.
-Introducing an interface which has to calculate the plateau would then be beneficial.
+Introducing an interface and where each each has to calculate the plateau would then be beneficial.
 * Creating enums for directions and moves.

 ## Future Development